Aspect7869/AI-Guild-/README.md

-# AI-Guild-
+# AI Guild
-AI Guild team repo loaf
+This is the AI guild team repo for the Team Hugh Jass